svewap/typo3-form-to-database/README.md

 ## 3. Minimal setup

-No setup required.

-## 4. Administration

-### Simple add the finisher to your form

-1) Create a new or edit an existing form
-2) Add the finisher "Save the mail to the Database"
+Add the finisher ("Save the mail to the Database") to your forms to start storing data.
-3) Save the form

-## 5. Command / Scheduler
+## 4. Command / Scheduler

 It's possible to delete the form results by the command line or scheduler (Execute console commands).